“I have been a paying customer for NameCheap since November 2017.

 Like many other registrars, Namecheap also offers hosting services.
 Unfortunately, while we all know Namecheap the registrar, few of us know Namecheap the host.
 This isn’t surprising, given that the company’s name directly refers to domains and not hosting, but nonetheless…

 Today, you’re in luck!
-Because in this review I will summarize my findings from using Namecheap.
+Because in this review I will summarize my findings by using Namecheap.
 And to make things extra special, I’ll talk about Namecheap as both a host and registrar.